 These Terms & Conditions (the “Terms”) along with the Agreement(s), Quote(s), Proposal(s), and/or Statement(s) of Work other than those relating to hosting (each, a “Work Order”) between you or the company or organization which you represent (“you” or “Client”) and Knowmad Services, Inc d/b/a Knowmad Digital Marketing (“we”, “us” or “Agency”) form an agreement between you and us, and are collectively referred to herein as the “Agreement.”

 Payment.
 If there are additional deliverables requested outside of the scope of this agreement, the Agency will provide an estimate for approval to the Client.
-The Agency's billable hourly rate at $150/hour will be applied.
+The Agency's billable hourly rate varies based on services requested.

 Delays.
 In the case of any unreasonable or persistent delays, the Agency reserves the right to pause the project and invoice for services rendered through the pause date based on the Agency’s hourly rate (not to exceed the total amount of the Fee).
 The Agency will reschedule the project when the Client is ready to recommence, for a mutually convenient time; however, there may be additional fees or expenses required.
 A change order or new Agreement will be prepared.